Forest & Land Management

 Public Lands provide numerous opportunities for outdoor exploration and recreation.

-Across the U.S., police officers work incredibly hard to monitor and protect massive pieces of public land.
+Across the U.S., rangers work incredibly hard to monitor and protect massive pieces of public land.
 Their patrol areas often surpass 400,000 acres, and they cannot be everywhere at once.
 As a result, natural resource destruction often goes undetected.
-Timber is stolen and sensitive ecosystems are destroyed by off-road vehicle use.

 Around 10% of all trees taken from the National Forest System are illegally harvested.